Montage (filmmaking): Development

+One of the original films to innovate montage filmmaking was Abel Gance's 1927 film Napoléon.
+The film uses montage throughout and its triptych finale includes a row of three reels of film playing either a continuous image or a montage of separate shots.
+Sergei Eisentein credited Gance with inspiring his fascination with montage, a technique he would become well-known for:

 Two common montage devices used are newsreels and railroads.
 In the first, as in Citizen Kane, there are multiple shots of newspapers being printed (multiple layered shots of papers moving between rollers, papers coming off the end of the press, a pressman looking at a paper) and headlines zooming on to the screen telling whatever needs to be told.
 In a typical railroad montage, the shots include engines racing toward the camera, giant engine wheels moving across the screen, and long trains racing past the camera as destination signs fill the screen.

-"Scroll montage" is a form of multiple-screen montage developed specifically for the moving image in an internet browser.
+"Scroll montage" is a form of multiple-screen montage developed specifically for the moving image in a web browser.
 It plays with Italian theatre director Eugenio Barba's "space river" montage in which the spectators' attention is said to "[sail] on a tide of actions which their gaze [can never] fully encompass".
 "Scroll montage" is usually used in online audio-visual works in which sound and the moving image are separated and can exist autonomously: audio in these works is usually streamed on internet radio and video is posted on a separate site.